ashinkarov/cnn-futhark/paper/log.md

 > (and the reader, this one included) consider a richer DSL type
 > structure, with restrictions to 'Futhark-conformant' types a later
 > phase in the extraction pipeline.

+* Adjusted introduction of axiomatic reals as suggested by (E):

+> The specifics of the axiomatisation of a `Real` type, with suitable
+> primitives, and their derivatives, seems something which doesn't
+> require this level of detail; or rather, it's a level of detail which
+> could be more economically explained in terms of standard library
+> constructs such as `Ring` or `Semiring`, extended with `logistic`/RelU
+> as an abstract operation... together with its derivative, rather than
+> having to litigate the sharing problems associated with its concrete
+> definition?
+>
+> In particular, the choice of a unary minus, without a companion
+> definition of binary subtraction, seems to generate unnecessary
+> clutter downstream.
+Similarly, an explicit `fromℕ` operation, used
+> only at values 0 and 1, rather than the (obvious) additive and
+> multiplicative units from an ambient `(Semi)Ring` structure, etc.